Newsgroups: rec.motorcycles.harley

 iron pistons, step joint piston rings,

-exposed exhaust valve springs, 2" case studs, drip feed
+exposed exhaust valve springs, 2" case studs, drip feed and hand pump

 motor lubrication as main lubrication,